Winter romance and how it affects romance

 This goes without saying: More people seek romantic relationships during the winter season than at other times.
 It is amazing how winter morphs from a freezing, dull season into the pleasant chill it will become yearly.

-The season is so magical that it plants a seed of loneliness in people who previously were “enjoying being single,” which pushes them to settle down into romantic severe relationships.
+The season is so magical that it plants a seed of loneliness in people who previously were “enjoying being single,” pushing them to settle into severe romantic relationships.

 Why do people tend to fall in love during the winter?